 Canon T6 versus Canon G9 X Mark II

-The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public, respectively, in March 2016 and January 2017.
+The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in March 2016 and January 2017.
 The T6 is a DSLR, while the G9X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (T6) and an one-inch sensor.
 The T6 has a resolution of 17.9 megapixel, whereas the G9X Mark II provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon T6 and the Canon G9 X Mark II.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T6 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon T6 and the Canon G9 X Mark II is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T6 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (56 percent) than the Canon T6.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the T6 nor the G9X Mark II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens build in, whereas the T6 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the T6 and their specifications in the Canon EF Lens Catalog.